githubcyclist/battle-kingdoms-untoldlegends/README.md

 4. Open a command prompt or terminal and run the command: "java -jar (latest version).jar"

-5. Make sure you create or join a group which is in
+5. Make sure you create or join a group which is in a folder that is being synced to other computers.

 ## Work on it!
 To develop the game, first make sure you have Java installed, and not just the JRE, also the JDK (which I'm sure you do).